buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcFeatureElement.md

 { .change-ifc2x2}
 > IFC2x2 CHANGE&nbsp; The entity is introduced as an upward compatible extension of the IFC2x platform.
 It is an intermediate abstract supertype without defining its own explicit attributes.

+## Formal Propositions

+### NotContained
+Element is not contained in spatial structure.